 Nakusp is home to many local artists.
 Studio Connexion Gallery and Arrow Lakes Fine Arts Guild showcase local talent.
 In the culinary arts, Valley of the Springs Winery offers a tasting room and retail store for their wine aged from locally grown grapes.

 Be sure to explore off the main drag and tuck into the alleys and side streets leading down the waterfront as many unexpected treasures await!

 The waterfront walkway of Nakusp is a level, paved pathway that winds through a beautiful Japanese Garden and past the Nakusp Public Marina.
 With benches, shade trees and swimming area, it’s the perfect spot to enjoy Arrow Lakes and mountain views.

 Nakusp’s rich history began thousands of years ago with the Indigenous peoples who inhabited the area.
 The first white settlers arrived in the early 1890’s.
 Prior to the railway, Nakusp became a thriving shipping town with goods arriving by paddle-wheeler en route from Castlegar to Revelstoke.
 In the late 1800’s the railway connected Nakusp to the south.
-Quickly, the community became an economic center, first driven by mining then forestry.
+Quickly, the community became an economic centre, first driven by mining, then forestry.